The following Cupola F.A.Q. is the result of the many email

 barn section of this site features quite a few.

 Cupola at Florence Cathedral.
-A well designed
+One of the

 The Buckminster Fuller